How to Buy a Down Pillow

 Upside of Down

 Pamper your head with a pillow that feels like a cloud -- the more down in it, the more like a cloud it feels.
-Many pillows are down and feather blends; that's OK if the blend is **at least 80 percent down and only 20 percent feathers.
+Many pillows are down and feather blends; that's OK if the blend is at least 80 percent down and only 20 percent feathers.
 More feathers equal a stiffer, less-insulated pillow with more quills to stick you and escape from the pillow cover.
 Higher feather counts mean lower quality and lower cost.
 Pure down, the optimal head rest, can be expensive, depending on the type of bird who contributed the down.
 Read the label to see the mix of down, feathers, goose and duck that will determine how dreamy your down pillow is.

 Duck, Duck, Goose

 Save some money by buying duck down.
-Ducks are easier to raise than geese, more widely available, and can produce high-quality down, so a **duck down pillow could be an economical compromise.
+Ducks are easier to raise than geese, more widely available, and can produce high-quality down, so a duck down pillow could be an economical compromise.
 Goose down is larger and denser than duck down.
 Geese are big, cold-weather birds, and their down clusters reflect their greater size and need for strong insulation.
 Goose down is fluffier with bigger clusters that weigh more, cushion more and last longer than smaller clusters of down.
 That translates to higher quality and higher cost.

 Down and Dirty